-Needle Nook of La Jolla: On our recent road trip to California, I was told I had to stop into the Needle Nook.
+Needle Nook of La Jolla: On our road trip to California last summer, I was told I had to stop into the Needle Nook.
 So I made an appointment and perused the two huge and amazing store fronts, one for fibers and threads and the other dedicated to just canvases.
 Needle Nook is happy to order any canvases you might like or see, and they’re so helpful.
 Just give them a call!
 858.459.1711

 Stitches in Time needlepoint: My local Houston needlepoint store that I’ve come to know and love.
 The owner Frances is an absolute gem of a person and so willing to share her love for needlepoint and what the hobby has to offer.
 If you’re local to Houston, definitely stop in and Frances will be happy to help you!
 713.975.9778 @sitneedlepoint

 What I love about needlepoint is it’s a relatively easy hobby to keep in your handbag or carry with you to the beach or poolside.
 I just keep everything in a project bag to grab and go!
 Here are some of the tools you’ll need to have initial success with taking up the hobby.

 Embroidery scissors: A sharp pair of embroidery scissors is a needlepointer’s best friend.
 I was initially using a pair of sewing scissors that were bulky and no bueno.
 Now I have no trouble snipping of threads with this gold pair.

 Needle minder (magnet): A needle minder is an absolute must!
 I keep one on every canvas I work on to keep track of my needle at all times.
 I have this Oyster needle minder by Morgan Julia Designs.